 This works on the most recent versions of:

-For Firefox, you'll need to get an addon: Firebug.
+Inspect Element, you can get even more power with an addon: Firebug.
 It doesn't need any configuration.
 Just click the obvious links and Firefox will install it and restart.
-Now you can right-click and

 On Internet Explorer

 Internet Explorer is a little different.
 For versions before Internet Explorer 8, you can download the Developer Toolbar.

 For IE8 and above, the developer tools are included.
 Press

 F12 to activate them.

 This toolbar is similar to the